Recommended Travel Resources

 • What’s our favourite tool for finding cheap flights?
 Skyscanner. for researching best prices and best days.
 They will still help you find the best price.

 • Car Rental, budget or security?
 We’ve done OK finding cheap deals through a car rental comparison site but again, after a couple of bad experiences with cowboy companies, we try to use a big solid company and always reduce our excess to zero.
-We like Sixt a lot and our link should give up to 10% discount.
+We like Sixt.
 We also like Europcar and Avis/Budget.

 Travel Insurance

 • What travel insurance do we use?
 This one is simple, we used World Nomads.
 They did have COVID insurance (even for US residents, not Australians) but double-check the fine print, don’t take my word for it.
-World Nomads offers simple and flexible travel insurance.
-Buy at home or while traveling and claim online from anywhere in the world.
+World Nomads (get a quote here) offers simple and flexible travel insurance.
+Buy at home or while travelling and claim online from anywhere in the world.

-• Another travel insurance company with COVID19 insurance policies is SafetyWing.
+• Another travel insurance company to consider is SafetyWing.
 In the interest of full transparency, we haven’t yet used them ourselves, but some of the benefits this company has told me about, other than pandemic related, are free kids’ insurance when adult insurance is purchased, and travel and health insurance designed for nomads, groups, families, and long-term travellers.
 Again, take a look and read carefully.
 You can even take out a monthly health or medical insurance through this insurance company.
 Look here.

 Electronics